JeevesTakesOver/Railtrack/README.rst

 through git and pull requests.
-To add/remove a host of the virtual network, install the tinc client on that box, generate a private/public key, update the tinc config to connect to the central tinc nodes, and add the public key to the repository below:
+To add/remove a host of the virtual network, install the tinc client on that box, generate a private/public key, update the tinc config to connect to the central tinc nodes, and add the public key to the following repository:

 https://github.com/JeevesTakesOver/menagerie